temporalio/edu-errstrat-typescript-code/exercises/handling-errors/README.md

 In this part of the exercise, you will run your Workflow and see both your Workflow and Activity fail.

-In the `client.ts` file, an invalid credit card number has been provided which will throw an error in the `validateCreditCard` Activity.

 First, run the Workflow successfully:

 1. In one terminal, start the Worker by running `npm run start.watch`.